 Interfector in Adeptus Titanicus

 Legio Interfector’s legion trait, Creeping Madness, is a weird one.
 During the movement phase, you can choose to either activate it as normal, or surrender to the whims of Chaos and roll a D3 to determine what happens.
 On a 1, it gains the Charge order and runs toward the closest enemy model.
-On a 2, it gains the First Fire order and overloads one of its weapons at random, shooting at +2 strength and +1 dice, but disabling the weapon after it’s used.
-On a 3, it stands still and screams so loud that everyone within 12” forgets what they were doing and loses their orders.
-This doesn’t affect units that have Shutdown or Emergency Repairs and units that haven’t activated yet don’t suffer their order’s restrictions.
+On a 2, it gains the First Fire order and overloads one of its weapons at random (without the melee trait), shooting at +2 strength and +1 dice, but disabling the weapon after it’s used.
+On a 3, it screams so loud that everyone within 12” forgets what they were doing and loses their orders.
+This doesn’t affect units that have Shutdown or Emergency Repairs and units that haven’t activated yet don’t suffer their order’s restrictions; the titan also gets to still act normally, you lose nothing (except orders, I guess, but those are for cowards).

 You don’t get to choose what effect you get, but all of them are potentially useful.
 The random aspect of this holds it back from being truly great, but if your Titan is in a position where you’re fine with any of the results, you don’t have much to lose.
 Essentially, this trait gives you some flexibility in situations where your opponent does something you wouldn’t expect, but limits how useful that flex can be.